HauntedThemes/ghost-search/README.md

 ## Setup

+### Step 1 - Setup Content API Client Library

+Get the [latest version](https://unpkg.com/@tryghost/content-api) of Ghost Content API Client Library from unpkg.com.

+Add the script before the `{{ghost_foot}}` tag.
+This will, most likely, be in `default.hbs`.

+### Step 2 - Setup ghost-search

 Open your theme directory and navigate to `assets` subdirectory. \
 Create a directory called `js`, if there isn't already one in there, and add the minified version of `ghost-search` in it. \
 Open `default.hbs` that is located at the root of your theme. \
 At the bottom of this file you should see `{{ghost_foot}}`. \
-Add the following code above it and save it:
+Add the following code above it (after the content-api script at Step 1) and save it:
 ```
 <script type="text/javascript" src="{{asset "js/ghost-search.min.js"}}"></script>
 ```